damnhandy/maven-publish-issue/README.md

 http://localhost:8081/artifactory/webapp/#/artifacts/browse/tree/General/libs-snapshot-local/com/damnhandy/mvn-release-test/1.0.0-SNAPSHOT/mvn-release-test-1.0.0-20160325.134639-1.jar

-click the arrow next to the JAR icon to expand it, click on the `git.properties` file and then select the "view source" tab in the right-hand panel.
+Click the arrow next to the JAR icon to expand it, click on the `git.properties` file and then select the "view source" tab in the right-hand panel.
 You should now see that the Git password is still present in the `git.remote.origin.url` property:

 ![Screenshot](images/screenshot.png)